 If you haven’t purchased your ATV yet, make sure that your vehicle comes with a title and bill of sale.
 This is one safeguard to ensure the vehicle you are purchasing isn’t a stolen piece of property.

 Motorcycle insurance is a specialized policy designed to give riders the best possible coverage for their bikes.
-At Marine Agency, motorcycle insurance is just one specialty vehicle insurance policy that is offered.
+At Marine Agency, motorcycle insurance is just one specialty auto insurance policy that is offered.
 Other policies cover all-terrain vehicles, giving you an even greater peace of mind.

 ATVs are vehicles.
 Because of this, law dictates that owners follow a set of policies and procedures.
 As the vehicles don’t fit within the federal highway safety regulations, each state regulates ATV use and operation.
 This has resulted in a wide variety of state-to-state rules.